 In \cite{ergodicidad}, it is proven that under independent position integration times, the conditions for geometric ergodicity are essentially a gradient of the log-density which asymptotically points towards the center of the space and grows no faster than linearly.
 For the case of position dependent integration times, it is shown that a much broader class of tail behaviors can generate geometrically ergodic chains.
 This paper also presents some cases in which geometric ergodicity cannot be guaranteed.

 Another important text that discusses in depth the geometric ergodicity property in HMC is \cite{ergo2}.
-In this, it is proven under which conditions in the Leapfrog algorithm and target distribution, the chain is irreducible and positive recurrent.
+In that work, it is proved under which conditions in the Leapfrog algorithm and target distribution, the chain is irreducible and positive recurrent.
 Then, under more stringent conditions, it is shown that the chain generated is Harris recurrent and geometrically ergodic.

-This work will not present all the conditions under which HMC generates a geometrically ergodic Markov chain, as they are extensive and not the main focus of this study.
+The present work does not cover all the conditions under which HMC generates a geometrically ergodic Markov chain, as they are extensive and fall outside the main focus of this work.
 Readers interested in learning more about this topic are encouraged to consult \cite{ergodicidad} and \cite{ergo2}.